jsshargel/SEIM-Azure-Sentinel/README.md

 - Firewall Configuration: Windows Defender Firewall
 - Data Visualization: Azure Sentinel Workbooks
 # Skills and Lessons Learned
 - This lab was so much fun and challenging at points because I ran into quite a few problems.
 I gained so much practical experience having to work through issues along the way.
-This lab helped me gain valuable experience in setting up and configuring Azure Sentinel to monitor attacks in real time!
-I also enjoyed playing around in the log analytics workspace.
-Understanding the log process was invaluable.
-This lab allowed me to gain experience from ingestion to analysis.
+This lab helped me gain valuable experience in setting up and configuring Azure Sentinel, a cloud-based SIEM, to monitor attacks in real time!
+I also enjoyed playing around in the log analytics workspace learning how to manage and analyze logs.
+Understanding the log ingestion and analysis process within a SIEM environment was invaluable.
+I look forward to doing more labs like this one!
 # Configuration Steps
 - The first thing we will do is create an Azure account.
 - An important note: At the end of this lab we need to circle back and delete the resource group with all of the resources in it.